 In the meantime, the innovative brick has won several awards: in addition to the Henry Van de Velde Efficiency Award, DUBIO was also chosen as the winner of the Product Innovation Award

 at the Belgian Building Awards.
-In addition, DUBIO was nominated for the German Design Award
+In addition, DUBIO won in 2019 a German Design Award

 The brick that makes you doubt